jerickjoe111/launch-school/JS229/03_scope_and_closures.md

 When we say that JavaScript has _first-class functions_ we mean that, as objects, functions can  work as any other value: they can be assigned to variables, stored in the properties of objects or the elements of arrays, passed by as arguments to other functions, etc.

-We talk about _higher-order functions_ to refer to particular functions that operate on another functions, for example, accepting other functions as arguments, returning a new function, or both.
+We talk about _higher-order functions_ in particular to refer to functions that operate on other functions, for example, accepting other functions as arguments, returning a new function, or both.
 Higher-order functions become a powerful tool when we understand that, in JavaScript, functions are closures, and, through them, we can gain access to variables that would be otherwise out of scope when we call those functions from a context different from where they were defined.

 ```js
 let a = ['a', 'b', 'c'];